karimarttila/karimarttila.github.io/_posts/2017-11-29-aws-re-invent-2017-conference-reflections-part-1.md

 *The AWS re:Invent Mobile Application.*

 The AWS re:Invent mobile application is just great.
 You can browse the session catalog, mark sessions you are interested in and book reserved seats.
-In your planner you have a good view to your day’s program — times, venues etc. The mobile app also shows all kinds of other information regarding the conference, your points in scavanger hunt etc.
+In your planner you have a good view to your day's program — times, venues etc. The mobile app also shows all kinds of other information regarding the conference, your points in scavanger hunt etc.

 ### Sessions